Marker Logo

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.
 A significant historical year for this entry is 1918.

 Location.
 35° 42.168′ N, 89° 58.15′ W. Marker is in Osceola, Arkansas, in Mississippi County.
-Marker is at the intersection of West Hale Avenue and South Poplar Street, on the right when traveling east on West Hale Avenue.
+It is at the intersection of West Hale Avenue and South Poplar Street, on the right when traveling east on West Hale Avenue.
 Touch for map.
 Marker is in this post office area: Osceola AR 72370, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jimmy "Popeye" Thomas (here, next to this marker); Son Seals (here, next to this marker); Billy Lee Riley (here, next to this marker); Albert King (here, next to this marker); Reggie Young (here, next to this marker); Patterson Store (a few steps from this marker); Coston Building (within shouting distance of this marker); Mississippi County Courthouse (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Jimmy "Popeye" Thomas (here, next to this marker); Son Seals (here, next to this marker); Billy Lee Riley (here, next to this marker); Albert King (here, next to this marker); Reggie Young (here, next to this marker); Patterson Store (a few steps from this marker); Coston Building (within shouting distance of this marker); Mississippi County Courthouse (within shouting distance of this marker).
 Touch for a list and map of all markers in Osceola.

 Paid Advertisement